Privacy Notice for Square Sellers and Website Visitors

 CHILDREN’S PERSONAL INFORMATION

 Our Services are general audience services not directed at children under the age of 18.
+We do not knowingly collect, share, or sell any information from children under the age of 18.
 If we learn that any information we collect has been provided by a child under the age of 18, we will promptly delete that information.

 If you reside in the EU or the UK, you have the right under certain circumstances: